Automating quality control

-Reducing document review from days to minutes in a regulated environment
+Reducing document review from days to minutes, and helping GlobalVision reach $1M ARR in year one

 The Constraint